-The Whitworth Anime Club watches anime on fridays from 7-9 P.M.
-Every semester we choose 2 anime series and watch them in a teaching theater (usually Eric Johnston).
-New members are always welcome and we hope to attend SakuraCon in the spring!
+We watch anime on fridays from 7-9 P.M.
+Every semester we choose 3 anime series and watch them in a teaching theater (usually Eric Johnston).
+New members are always welcome!

-The Athletic Training Club is dedicated to advancing the knowledge of the field of Athletic Training to those unaware of what we do.
+The Athletic Training Club is dedicated to advancing the knowledge of the field of Athletic Training to those unaware of what an athletic trainer's role is.

-We play frisbee!
-If you like frisbee or think you might like frisbee or want to make friends with cool people, feel free to join us!
+We play ultimate frisbee!
+If you like ultimate or think you might like ultimate or want to make friends with some really cool people, feel free to join us!
 All skill levels welcome.

 Every Saturday afternoon we meet to make 180 lunches and then bring them downtown to share with the homeless and low-income residents of Park Tower.
 The lunches are our excuse to build relationships and minister to people who need the love of Christ.

-We aim to provide a place for everyone to unwind by just having some fun and playing games, as well as connect gamers of all sorts in a welcoming community.
+We aim to provide a place for everyone to unwind by having some fun and playing games, as well as to connect gamers of all sorts in a welcoming and safe community.

 H.O.L.A seeks to promote, celebrate, and share our Latin American heritage with the Whitworth Community; as well as to create community; networks and partnerships.